 - Physical Therapies and Acupuncture: For many dogs, physical therapies that involve exercise with a professional walking in a pool help restore mobility.
 Acupuncture has been shown to be very good in dogs with chronic and inflammatory diseases, such as arthritis and dysplasia, and is considered the best adjunct to drug therapy.

-- Supplements: These are chondroprotective, supplements containing glucosamine, chondroitin and other auxiliary active substances that help the diseased joint to restore function, such as Pup Science Hip & Joint, that contain a combination of Glucosamine, Chondroitin, MSM, Manganese Amino Acid.
+- Supplements: These are chondroprotective, supplements containing glucosamine, chondroitin and other auxiliary active substances that help the diseased joint to restore function.

 Dog Joint Pain Medication